-- 4. Remove the impeller.
-This is easily done by setting the motor on end.
-The impeller is a slip fit and under normal conditions, can be removed by hand or by gently tapping on the end of the shaft with a mallet.
-Striking the shaft too hard could damage the seat, rotating element, or the motor.
-After removing the impeller, the impeller key (#23) needs to be removed from the shaft keyway. - Remove the snap ring (#4) from the shaft; note the spring that is held in place by the snap ring.
+- the impeller, the impeller key (#23) needs to be removed from the shaft keyway. - Remove the snap ring (#4) from the shaft; note the spring that is held in place by the snap ring.
 Remove the spring from the shaft. - 6.
 To remove the rotating element (#12), gently slide the motor bracket (#1) forward on the shaft to move the rotating element high enough to be removed by hand.
 Using tools on the rotating element may damage the rotating element or the seat.
 Take precautions to keep the rotating element clean if it is to be reused. - 7.
 Next remove the motor bracket. - 8.
 To remove the seat (#125).
-Refer to Figure 5-1.
+Refer to Figure 4-12.
 Place the motor bracket face down on a clean flat surface.
 Look into the opening in the center of the motor bracket, and you will see a portion of the seat.
-Insert the 11/16" dowel and, very gently, tap the seat until it drops out.
-Care must be taken with the seat.
-It is often a brittle material and is prone to breakage.
-It is recommended that a new replacement seat be installed during reassembly.
+Insert the 1" dowel and, very gently, tap the seat until it drops out.
+Care must be taken

+Figure 4-12

+with the seat.
+It is often a brittle

+material and is prone to breakage.

+It is recommended that a new

+replacement seat be installed

+during reassembly.

-5C Inspection of Components
+4E Inspection of Components

 Thoroughly clean all parts.
 All components should be examined for wear and corrosion.
 Replace any parts that show visible wear.
-If the pump was not producing sufficient pressure or capacity, the clearances between the rings and impeller probably exceed the maximum allowable clearance.
-At minimum the impeller should be replaced in this case.
+If the pump was not producing sufficient pressure or capacity, the clearances between the casing and impeller probably exceed the maximum allowable clearance.
+At minimum, the impeller should be replaced in this case.
 If the total side running clearance for an impeller exceeds .007", it is unlikely that pump performance will reach that of a new pump except at lower discharge pressures.